 Our landscape photography courses are most suitable for owners of digital slr or mirrorless cameras that have interchangeable lenses – whether it is Nikon, Canon, Sony, Pentax, Ricoh, Panasonic, Olympus, Fuji, Samsung or any other make.
 Compact and bridge cameras may also be suitable, but some may have certain limitations due to their small sensor sizes, and whether or not filters can be attached to them.
 Please contact us for advice if you are unsure whether your camera is suitable.

-Please contact us to request a booking form, or if you need any further information.
-You can also see here for details of all our photography courses near Sheffield and in the Peak District.
+Please contact us to request a booking form, or if you need any further information about this course.

 We also run landscape and beginners’ level courses in other parts of the Peak District.
 See here for details of all our other digital photography courses we currently have scheduled.